Skip to content

 BMR is your estimated calorie burn at complete rest.

-No, it is an estimate that should be validated with real-world tracking.
+No, it is an estimate that should be validated with real-world tracking over a few weeks.

 Explore More in Health & Fitness